oktadev/okta-blog/_source/_posts/2020-06-24-heroku-docker-react.md

 You might ask, "Why Docker?
 Doesn't that complicate things"?

 Yes, I agree.
-Doing it with Docker is more complicated than doing a `firebase deploy` or `git push` for Heroku.
+Doing it with Docker is more complicated than doing a `git push` with Heroku.
 However, it also gives you more control in case you _really_ want to complicate things and manage your app with Kubernetes. 😛

 ## Create a Dockerfile and Nginx Configuration